Cyclophosphamide (pronounced sigh-clo-fos-fah-mide) is a type of chemotherapy. It is a treatment for a number of different types of cancer.

-You have cyclophosphamide into your bloodstream (intravenously) or as tablets that you swallow on an empty stomach.
+You have cyclophosphamide as a drip into your bloodstream (intravenously) or as tablets that you swallow whole with plenty of water.

 You have cyclophosphamide as cycles of treatment.
 Your plan depends on the type of cancer you have.
 And whether you’re having cyclophosphamide on its own or with other chemotherapy drugs.

 Your doctor or nurse will tell you how often you’ll have it.

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.

 We haven't listed all the side effects.
 It's very unlikely that you will have all of these side effects, but you might have some of them at the same time.

 How often and how severe the side effects are can vary from person to person.
 They also depend on what other treatments you're having.
 For example, your side effects could be worse if you're also having other drugs or radiotherapy.